strapi/documentation/docusaurus/docs/user-docs/content-type-builder/creating-new-content-type.md

 To create a new content-type:

 1. Choose whether you want to create a collection type or a single type.
-2. In the category of the content-type you want to create, click on **Create a new collection/single type**.
+2. In the category of the content-type you want to create, click on **Create new collection/single type**.
 3. In the content-type creation window, write the name of the new content-type in the *Display name* textbox.
 4. Check the *API ID* to make sure the automatically pre-filled values are correct.
 Collection type names are indeed automatically pluralized when displayed in the Content Manager.
 It is recommended to opt for singular names, but the *API ID* field allows to fix any pluralization mistake.
 5. (optional) In the Advanced Settings tab, configure the available settings for the new content-type: